We are excited to have Michael and Alexandra back to share their favorite Italian coastal towns for couples to visit.

 Naples has the best pizza in the world, our favorites being Sorbillo, Da Michele, and Starita.

 The beaches of Sorrento and the Amalfi Coast are within a short drive of Naples, so take your partner to Naples, enjoy some rich culture and history, stuff your face with pizza, and then head over to the Amalfi Coast and/or Capri.

 If Portofino was a bit further south, we would likely have to rename Cinque Terre to Sei Terre to include Portofino as the 6th town.

-Considering how musical and beautiful Cinque Terre sounds, it is fortunate that Portofino is a bit further north than the final town of Monterosso.
+Considering how musical and beautiful Cinque Terre sounds, it is fortunate that Portofino is a bit further north along the Italian Riviera than the final town of Monterosso.

 Regardless, Portofino is, essentially a continuation of the 5 towns where you'll find yachts anchored offshore, small fishing boats, and colorful houses and buildings that line the sea.